Thierry Le Luron

-Thierry Le Luron ([tjɛʁi ləlyˈʁɔ̃]; 2 April 1952 – 13 November 1986) was a French impressionist and humorist.
+Thierry Le Luron ([tjɛʁi ləlyˈʁɔ̃]; 2 April 1952 – 13 November 1986) was a French impressionist and comedian.

 Early life

-Born in Paris, France, to Francis Le Luron (1926-2012), and Huguette Gousserey (1922-2009).
+Born in Paris, France, to Francis Le Luron (1926–2012) and Huguette Gousserey (1922–2009).

+Career

 Debut

 In 1969, when Thierry Le Luron was a 17-year-old student at the Lycée Emmanuel-Mounier in Châtenay-Malabry, he and his friends created a band called "Les rats crevés" ("The Dead Rats") and performed a few gigs in the Hauts-de-Seine region.
 The band debuted in several Parisian cabarets, including L'Echelle de Jacob.
 Le Luron was featured on 4 January 1970 on the game show "Le jeu de la chance," a segment of the TV show Télé Dimanche.
 He won six consecutive times, first singing classic tunes before choosing to devote himself to imitation.
 He performed his first sketches on the same program, including the 1 February 1970 (imitation Adamo) and 15 February 1970 editions, even on the anniversary of Jean Nohain, when he sang for Prime Minister Jacques Chaban-Delmas and Jean Nohain.

 In 1971, Le Luron released his first album, Le Ministère patraque ("The Ministry out of sorts"), which became very popular.
 He gave his first performance as an actor in Bobino between February and March 1972 and opened for the Claude François tour in the summer of 1972.